pass-culture/pass-culture-app-native/README.md

 ## Deploy

+### Deploy to staging

+When you want to deploy the current version of master in staging, you can run the following command:

+`yarn trigger:staging:deploy`

 ### Manual deploy for the moment => will be automated by ticket 4558

 You can find the testing app at: